 The visa is a document allowing entry into the U.S. Always monitor the end date of the visa.
 The visa can be expired as long as the F-1 student stays in the U.S. and maintains a valid I-20 and passport.
 If the visa is expired and the F-1 student leaves the U.S., a new visa must be obtained before reentry.
-Travel to Canada and Mexico can be an exception to this rule, the International Student Advisor should be contacted if a trip is planned to one of these countries.
+Travel to Canada and Mexico can be an exception to this rule, the Center for International Education should be contacted if a trip is planned to one of these countries.

 The I-94 is the record of entry, immigration status and length of status for the F-1 student.
 The I-94 should indicate F-1 D/S meaning F-1 "Duration of Status".
 Customs and Border Patrol (CBP) no longer issues paper I-94s to F-1 students when they enter the U.S. However, a paper copy can be printed from www.CBP.gov/I94.

 Individuals who are currently in the U.S. in an immigration status other than F-1 can apply for a change of status to F-1 from USCIS or via travel outside of the U.S. There are specific advantages and disadvantages to each option and choosing the best way to change to F-1 status will depend upon the particular situation.
 To get more information about changing to F-1 status, please review the Change of Status to F-1 information packet.
 After reviewing the Change to F-1 Status packet, contact the Center for International Education.